DarrenJAN/school-notes/3b/cs-486-notes.md

   3/10 * I(2,1) + 3/10 * I(1,0) + 4/10  * I(1,4)
   ```

   - Choose your attribute by using your Information Gain measure
-    - IG(A) = I(...,...) - remainder(A)
-    - I(...,...) is initial information
-  - Choose attribute which has the highest information gain; the attribute which is reducing the amount of information that we have left further in our process
+  - ==Choose attribute which has the highest information gain; the attribute which is reducing the amount of information that we have left further in our process==

 - Back to restaurant example...